joshpeterson/summa/book/first_part/treatise_on_the_work_of_the_six_days/on_the_work_of_distinction_in_itself/prologue.md

 (2) Whether light, in corporeal things, is itself corporeal?
 (3) Whether light is a quality?
 (4) Whether light was fittingly made on the first day?

+* Whether The Word "Light" Is Used In Its Proper Sense In Speaking Of Spiritual Things?
+* Whether Light Is A Body?
+* Whether Light Is A Quality?
+* Whether The Production Of Light Is Fittingly Assigned To The First Day?